Enrollment Services: Phone, 1-800-447-6610

 A student enrolling with advanced standing can receive credit for a maximum of three years of a degree program.
 Credit from a junior college may not exceed 60 semester hours, all of which must transfer as coursework at the 100 and 200 level or as determined by a program director at Wesleyan.
 The final 30 semester hours of coursework must be taken at Wesleyan.

-Transfer coursework taken from all regionally accredited institutions classified as a 'core requirement' may also be applied towards Wesleyan's General Education requirements.
+Transfer coursework taken from an institution of higher education classified as a 'core requirement' may also be applied towards Wesleyan's General Education requirements.
 Coursework may be accepted as a substitution or as a direct course equivalent.
 Individual course substitutions may be assigned to Wesleyan's General Education categories as deemed appropriate by the Registrar and the most closely associated Program Director.
 Credit will be considered for courses with a final grade of "C" of higher.

-Credit hours earned in courses accepted for transfer to Wesleyan from other regionally accredited institutions are included in the transfer of student's cumulative hours earned.
+Credit hours earned in courses accepted for transfer to Wesleyan are included in the transfer of student's cumulative hours earned.
 Grades earned in courses accepted for transfer credit are not reflected in a student's Wesleyan cumulative grade point average.

 International Students.
 Throughout its history, Wesleyan College has enjoyed a strong relationship with international students and welcomes their applications.
 International students must submit the following: